Court says UK's nursing home COVID-19 policy was illegal

 The health secretary at the time, Matt Hancock, has said the government did all it could to keep people safe during the biggest public health crisis in decades.

 Hancock’s office said in a statement that the court ruling cleared him of wrongdoing and found he “acted reasonably on all counts.”
-It said Hancock wished that health officials had told him sooner all they knew about asymptomatic transmission of the virus.
+It said Hancock — who quit the government last year for breaching pandemic social-distancing rules by having an affair while living with his wife — wished health officials had told him sooner all they knew about asymptomatic transmission.

 Claimant Cathy Gardner, whose father died in April 2020, said “my father and other residents of care homes were neglected and let down by the government.”